-No time to read the whole article?
-Then check out the short version in the form of our video on the top 7 TV shows about horses:
+Also, check out the short version of this list in the form of our video on the top 7 TV shows about horses:

 Some of the TV shows that are featured on this list are older, and some newer.
 And I’ve included both sitcoms and dramas.
 But horses and people’s love for them play a big part in all of these horse TV shows.

 Without further ado, here are the best TV shows about horses.

 When it comes to TV shows about horses, the first series that comes to mind is CBC’s Heartland.
 And for good reason.
 With 14 seasons under its belt and being broadcast all over the world, this family drama has captured a lot of people’s hearts.

 Heartland follows the Bartlett-Fleming clan as they manage their family’s horse and cattle ranch in the foothills of the Rocky Mountains.
 At the forefront of the series is Amy Fleming, a gifted horse trainer whose passion and care for horses help her treat even the most challenging of client horses.

 Over the course of the series, we see Amy grow up and mature into a confident young woman who’s deserving of her horse whisperer title.
 As well as see the rest of the family, including Amy’s grandfather and the family’s patriarch Jack, dad Tim, and sister Lou, go through the ups and downs of life.